 She designed and developed the North Shore Program for Children Affected by Family Violence and the Kelowna Trauma Program for marginalized women.
 Heather has extensive training and experience in her work with family relationships and therapeutic groups.
 In her work with couples and families, greater understanding and more fulfilling connections are established.
 Heather is skillful and solution focused.

 Cited as an expert by the media, she has been the subject of numerous interviews in print, radio and television.
 She routinely presents at events and forums.

-With her master's in Integrative Psychotherapy and Counselling in the U.K., Grace brings over 10 years of experience and training to her work as a counsellor.
+Grace is a registered clinical counsellor with her master's in Integrative Psychotherapy and Counselling in the U.K. Grace brings over 10 years of experience and training to her work as a counsellor.
 Counselling individuals, couples, and families with an integrative approach, Grace uses cognitive behavioural therapy, solution focused and mindfulness therapy.
 Through a trauma and attachment informed perspective, Grace counsels clients struggling with relationships, depression, anxiety, trauma, grief and loss, and disordered eating.

 In addition, Grace worked with refugees and asylum seekers suffering from cultural trauma.
 She has facilitated therapeutic training groups and counsels issues of trauma, anxiety, early attachment, parenthood, infertility, transitions, gender identity, disordered eating, addiction, and anger.

 Alex Oosterom MA, RCC

 Alex is a Registered Clinical Counsellor with a Master of Arts in Psychology.

 Cognitive behavioural and solution focused therapies along with mindfulness are Alex’s primary approaches in working with clients.

 Alex works with individuals, couples, and families using therapy to build resiliency and overcome barriers for those struggling with depression, anxiety, mood dis-regulation, family relationships, ADHD, grief, and social relationships.